-5 Ways to Use Twitter to Connect With Local Customers Does your business rely on local customers?
+5 Ways to Use Twitter to Connect With Local Customers.
+Does your business rely on local customers?

-What to Consider When Building an In-House Social Media Team The Social Media Marketing Series is supported by Webtrends Apps, which lets you quickly create and publish Facebook, iPhone, iPad and Android apps.
+I’ve made this argument before.
+One of the biggest challenges for any startup is engagement – acquiring users is hard, keeping them is usually much harder.
+What to Consider When Building an In-House Social Media Team.
+The Social Media Marketing Series is supported by Webtrends Apps, which lets you quickly create and publish Facebook, iPhone, iPad and Android apps.

 The books usually aren't "How to Manage Your Cash Flow" but rather get me to rethink the way I run my business, which--despite no business classes or diploma--continues to be in business 13 plus years after I started it.
 In that time, here are 13 of the books that had the biggest impact on how I run my business (in no particular order): Drive: The Surprising Truth About What Motivates Us by Daniel Pink: If you supervise anyone in your business, this book is a must read.

-The Science of Sharing In 2001, grad student Jonah Peretti accidentally created an Internet sensation when e-mails of his attempts to put "sweatshop" on sneakers customized with Nike ID went viral.
+In my first year of University I sold my blog for almost $20,000 after only eight months work.
+The Science of Sharing.
+In 2001, grad student Jonah Peretti accidentally created an Internet sensation when e-mails of his attempts to put "sweatshop" on sneakers customized with Nike ID went viral.
 In 2005, he set out to repeat his unexpected success with far different content: Black People Love Us, a parody site of a quintessentially white couple's efforts to ingratiate themselves with African Americans.
 It also became a viral hit.
 This convinced Peretti that the "mysterious" world of viral content can be broken down and made somewhat predictable.
 He went on to found content-sharing platform BuzzFeed in 2006 on the proposition that science can be applied to content creation to up the chances of viral appeal.

 Americans consume 100,500 words a day, according to a study by the University of California at San Diego – and that doesn’t include any information at work.
 What’s worse, as more content is digested digitally, we now scan and skim.
 Six Digital Trends To Watch by Steve Rubel and David Armano.